2color/ipfs-articles/gateways/break-on-through-gateways.md

 You may be able to reach your app using a different gateway, but since the web app's content is immutable, the image pointing to the Infura IPFS gateway which is down will not load.

+Also, you may also want to only host specific CIDs, such as data uploaded by your users, deny serving HTML websites, or block fetching any third party content in general.

-For this reason, it's sensible to use a domain within your control to route HTTP traffic to a gateway.
+For these reasons, it's sensible to use a domain within your control to route HTTP traffic to a gateway.
 This approach potentially gives you the flexibility to implement additional performance optimizations.

 Practically speaking, this can be implemented using several approaches depending on your willingness to run infrastructure: